csc-training/esiwace-summerschool-2024/B3/L9/docs/gpu_lecture.md

 # Why do we often use OpenACC for weather and climate models?

 * Weather and climate models are still mostly written in Fortran, have often been developed over decades, and can have more than a million lines of code
-* Directives provide a relatively easy way to port these code to GPUs while keeping the code easily readable also for non HPC experts
+* Directives provide a relatively easy way to port these codes to GPUs while keeping the code easily readable also for non HPC experts
 * When the GPU port of ICON was started OpenMP was not an option
 * For a long time NVIDIA was basically the only vendor of GPUs and invested significantly in the development of OpenACC, so that it can give relatively good performance on NVIDIA GPUs